Reassessing Presidents and Prime Ministers in North America, Europe and Japan

 Chapter 1: Poor Leadership and Bad Governance: Conceptual Perspectives and Questions for Comparative Inquiry

-Ludger Helms This volume brings together two concepts, those of ‘leadership’ and ‘governance’, whose major relevance has been widely acknowledged but which have tended to co-exist in isolation from each other.
+1. Poor leadership and bad governance: conceptual perspectives and questions for comparative inquiry Ludger Helms This volume brings together two concepts, those of ‘leadership’ and ‘governance’, whose major relevance has been widely acknowledged but which have tended to co-exist in isolation from each other.
 It seeks to break new ground in particular by specifically focusing on the bad and problematic manifestations of leadership and governance in the performance of presidents and prime ministers rather than on shining examples of successful leadership and good governance,1 and it makes a special effort to explore the territory from a broad, internationally and historically comparative perspective.
 This venture obviously has to start with sorting out some of the most pressing conceptual issues.
 LEADERSHIP AND GOVERNANCE In the international literature on different aspects of leadership and governance, the relationship between these two key concepts of contemporary political research has remained strikingly understudied.
 Conceptual debates centre on ‘governance’ versus ‘government’ rather than on ‘governance’ versus ‘leadership’.
 With very few recent exceptions,2 there is a conspicuous reluctance on both sides to engage in constructive dialogue.
 Many leadership scholars appear to see ‘governance’ as little more than a largely dispensable synonym for what many leadership studies have been concerned with for decades, if not centuries.
 Many scholars associating themselves with the governance paradigm seem to have a more specific problem with ‘leadership’, widely perceived as a strictly hierarchical concept, which governance seeks to overcome both theoretically and empirically.
-1 HELMS 9780857932723 PRINT.indd 1 07/06/2012 09:32 2 Poor leadership and bad governance Such evaluations are obviously not free of...
+1 HELMS 9780857932723 PRINT.indd 1 07/06/2012 09:32...

 You are not authenticated to view the full text of this chapter or article.